TITLE 68: PROFESSIONS AND OCCUPATIONS

 1) Approved sponsor, as used in this Section, shall mean:

-C) Any other person, firm, association, corporation, or group that has been approved and authorized by the Division pursuant to subsection (c)(2) of this Section upon the recommendation of the Board to coordinate and present continuing education courses or programs.
+D) Any other person, firm, association, corporation, or group that has been approved and authorized by the Division pursuant to subsection (c)(2) upon the recommendation of the Board to coordinate and present CE courses or programs.

 B) That the sponsor will be responsible for verifying attendance at each course or program, and provide a certification of attendance as set forth in subsection (c)(7)(A); and